TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Tutorials/RecordLinkBrowser.rst

 The link will then be saved as `t3://record?identifier=haiku&uid=1` in backend link fields and as
 :html:`<a href="t3://record?identifier=haiku&amp;uid=1">Look at this Haiku!</a>`
-in the richt text editor (RTE).
+in the rich text editor (RTE).

-The output of the link needs still needs to be configured or the link will be removed upon rendering.
+The output of the link needs still to be configured or the link will be removed upon rendering.
 See the next step:

 Frontend: Configure the detail link to the record with TypoScript
 =================================================================

-For the frontend output of the haiku record links we have to configure the page on which the plugin handling the detail view is displayed and the parameters this plugin expects:
+For the frontend output of a haiku record link we have to configure the page on which the plugin handling the detail view is displayed and the parameters this plugin expects: